 Some may assume that divorce from a spouse occurs in the same way in every state.
 However, this is not the case.
 All states, including Nebraska, have a unique process for getting a divorce.
-Slowiaczek Albers PC, LLO can help discuss the residency requirements, property division, and estimated timeline for a divorce in Nebraska.
+Slowiaczek Albers & Whelan can help discuss the residency requirements, property division, and estimated timeline for a divorce in Nebraska.
 We will also outline some key things to keep in mind if you are contemplating a divorce in Nebraska.

 Is Nebraska a No-Fault Divorce State?